fatiando/2023-kegs/extended-abstract/README.md

 having them divided in libraries reduces the size of the libraries they depend on.
-As a side effect, anyone interested in changing the code of one of our libraries now needs to familiarize with a smaller code base, making it easier for the community to contribute to the project.
+As a side effect, anyone interested in changing the code of one of our libraries now needs to familiarize themselves with a smaller code base, making it easier for new contributors to collaborate to the project.

 By that time the geoscientific Python ecosystem had already seen a major growth.